jwhazel/lg-content-grabber/README.md

 You don't have to do anything to make this work.
 Simply copy `bookmarklet.js` out of the /dist folder and paste the code into a bookmark.

 ## Project setup and development
 There are multiple components to this project.
 The core bookmark component is written in VueJS.
-That component is then extracted and injected into a new component that.
+That component is then extracted and injected into a new component that that dynamically attaches it to a webpage.

 ### REQUIRED - Initial Setup
 ```